gupy-io/searchops/docs/RTR/README.md

     CreateRequest:
         known_documents := known_documents \union { doc };
         cluster := CreateDocument(cluster, "idx_w", doc);
+    AssertCreated:
+        assert StatesAreConsistent;
 end process
 ```

-The model checker spits `Error: Invariant StatesAreConsistent is violated`, as
+The model checker spits an assertion error, as expected.
+More importantly, it
-expected.
-More importantly, it gives us the event history that lead to this
+gives us the event history that lead to this violation:
-violation:

 ```
 $ tlc zdr1.tla | grep State
-Error: Invariant StatesAreConsistent is violated.
+...
 State 1: <Initial predicate>
-State 2: <CreateTargetIndex line 86, col 17 to line 89, col 55 of module zdr1>
+State 2: <CreateTargetIndex line 73, col 22 to line 76, col 60 of module zdr1>
-State 3: <CopyDocuments line 91, col 18 to line 94, col 56 of module zdr1>
+State 3: <CopyDocuments line 78, col 18 to line 81, col 56 of module zdr1>
-State 4: <CreateRequest line 124, col 18 to line 128, col 30 of module zdr1>
+State 4: <CreateRequest line 99, col 18 to line 103, col 30 of module zdr1>
-State 5: <AtomicAliasSwap line 96, col 20 to line 102, col 58 of module zdr1>
+State 5: <AtomicAliasSwap line 83, col 20 to line 89, col 58 of module zdr1>>
 ```

 When a new document is created, it might be written to the old index after the